Akuli/the-simple-noteprogram/README.md

 ## Running without installing

-This is easy after downloading the `install-root` directory.
-On Windows, open `install-root`, go to `bin`, rename `the-simple-noteprogram` to `the-simple-noteprogram.pyw` and double-click it to run.
+This is easy after downloading the `install-prefix` directory.
+On Windows, open `install-prefix`, go to `bin`, rename `the-simple-noteprogram` to `the-simple-noteprogram.pyw` and double-click it to run.
 On GNU/Linux, give the file executable permissions and run it.
 You can do it by running these commands on a terminal window (`$` is the prompt, don't type it literally):

-    $ cd /path/to/install-root
+    $ cd /path/to/install-prefix
     $ chmod +x bin/the-simple-noteprogram
     $ bin/the-simple-noteprogram